jstokesdubose/custcontroltraining/Src/ToC/Introduction.md

 ![CustomControl](../media/bccode.png)
 <br>

-As shown in this simple graph, the JavaScript custom control runs in the browser on the client's machine, not in the cloud.
+As shown in this graph, the JavaScript custom control runs in the browser on the client's machine, not in the cloud.
 BC services *deliver* the JavaScript as part of the BC page, but the script runs <u>on the client's browser</u>.

-We can show later that BC can send and receive data from the JavaScript logic running in the browser, but those actions must conform to only that already allowed from within AL.
+We can show later that BC can send and receive data to and from the JavaScript logic running in the browser, but those actions remain inside BC, and are intercepted by AL.

 ## <a name="control">Structure of a Custom Control</a>

-The following graph shows the simplified architecture of a BC custom control.<br><br>
+The following graph shows the theoretical architecture of a BC custom control.<br><br>

 ![Custom Control Architecture](../media/CustomControlArchitecture.png)